 Along the way, I was lucky enough to get to know Linda in the final years of her all too brief but consequential life.
 When I approached her in 2005 to explore a partnership between our two firms, I did so because I believed in her idea – I believed in the Women’s Equity Fund.
 I didn’t know where it would lead, but upon meeting Linda, I knew that it would lead somewhere – and somewhere good.
 We became friends, and I only wish we could have been friends for a longer time.

 We have included below a brief excerpt from a piece Linda wrote about her childhood experiences in China, and how they shaped her vision for the Women’s Equity Fund.
 One cannot help but be moved – by her experiences and by her vision.

-As we re-launch the Pax Ellevate Global Women’s Index Fund in partnership with another visionary, Sallie Krawcheck, I cannot help but pause to remember Linda.
+As we re-launch the Pax Ellevate Global Women’s Leadership Fund in partnership with another visionary, Sallie Krawcheck, I cannot help but pause to remember Linda.
 In fact, I believe we have both a unique opportunity and a unique obligation to honor Linda’s legacy and promote her vision.
 This we will strive to do – in her memory, and on behalf of the women and young girls everywhere whose lives she sought to touch.

 An excerpt from “Investing in Women is Good for Business”